 As vitamins D2 and D3 are the most important to the human diet, here we shall discuss the differences between them.

-Interestingly, their main difference is surprisingly simple, in that vitamin D2 (ergocalciferol), is sourced from plants, while D3 is sourced from animals.
-As vitamin D2 is cheaper to produce, it is the vitamin often found within fortified foods.
+Interestingly, the main difference between vitamin D2 and D3 is that vitamin D2 (ergocalciferol) is sourced from plants, while D3 is sourced from animals.
+As vitamin D2 is cheaper to produce, it is often found in fortified foods.

 This does come at a trade-off, however, as research suggests that vitamin D2 is less effective at raising blood levels of vitamin D than vitamin D3.

 What are the main sources of vitamin D3?